hmohabir/Cryptocurrencies/README.md

 ##  Overview

-The porpose of this analysysi was to determine which cryptocurrencies are worth trading.The data presented was then cleaned, reducedand then presented using k-means before being visualised.
+The porpose of this analysys was to determine which cryptocurrencies are worth trading.The data presented was then cleaned, reducedand then presented using k-means before being visualised.

 ## Resources